What is lipoedema? : Definition

-Lipoedema is a disorder of the appearance and distribution of adipose tissue, localized only on the lower and upper limbs.
+Lipoedema is a disorder of the appearance and distribution of adipose tissue.
+It is localized only on the lower and upper limbs.

 It is accompanied by oedema and is generally associated with vascular fragility.

 This pathology affects almost only women.
-Even though the origin of this disease remains little known, and unfortunately often under-diagnosed and little known by the medical profession, a genetic predisposition is assumed.
+Even though the origin of this disease remains little known.
+Unfortunately it is often under-diagnosed and little known by the medical profession, a genetic predisposition is assumed.

 Often mistaken for obesity, lipoedema does not disappear with diet or sport.
 But a balanced diet and a regular sport practice (especially aquatic) improve life with lipoedema.